aplathan/yle-tiksuttelija-slack-app/README.md

 # yle-tiksuttelija-slack-app

-This Yle Tiksuttelija Slack App is Based on "Getting Started ⚡️ Bolt for JavaScript tutorial.

 At the time of forking this repo under Yleisradio account, the app is designed to be deployed using Serverless to AWS Lambda.
-However, [author's][6] intention is to use this as a tool to learn how code is written for Yle's AWS environment, and how deployments are managed using Terraform.
+However, [author's][1] intention is to use this as a tool to learn how code is written for Yle's AWS environment, and how deployments are managed using Terraform.

 It is likely that other individuals and teams will have similar needs for simple Slack Apps in Yle Slack Workspace.
 The author is an amateur and has no prior first-hand experience in any of the DevOps practices required from developers working for Yle.
 This experiment will document what information was needed, and where this information can be found, to allow an inexperienced person to develop, test and deploy a working production quality service into a mature IaC environment.

-> Slack app example from 📚 [Getting started with Bolt for JavaScript tutorial][1]

 ## Overview